corinwagen/presto/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the GNU General Public License, Version 3.0.
 Please see `LICENSE` for full terms and conditions.

 *Copyright 2021 by Corin Wagen*